jscad/OpenJSCAD.org/packages/web2/README.md

  - [x] ELECTRON: load same index page as electron app
  - [ ] ELECTRON: recognize when in electron
  - [ ] ELECTRON: if in it, enable saving, not just reading script
+ - [ ] DEMO-WEB: generate web page so proto is available for playing with as-is

 -------------------------------------------------